|Feb 16, 1868:||The First Presbyterian Church of Harvard was organized and held services in Empire Hall.|

 |2017:|| Our Sound System in the Sanctuary was updated.
 The Mission Committee PIAs worked on one of our member’s driveway and did a dinner for the Veterans at the Veteran’s Home.

 Rev. Jeff met with Presbytery on his exit interview.
 His retirement was approved in February by the Congregation with his last day being May 14th.
+We have been blessed to have him for our Pastor for 27 years and 8 months.
 Claire Brennecka was commissioned to serve communion while in search of our Interim Pastor.
 She agreed to fill in as our Pastor following Jeff’s retirement until an Interim is hired.

 One of our Elders, Mike Engle, was approved by Session to begin the process to become a Commissioned Ruling Elder.